Do you drive to the gym to walk on a treadmill?

 It's time to volunteer to work on a conservation project!

 Even transit—buses, trams, and trains—won't pick you up in front of your house and drop you off at your ultimate destination.
 Why pay monthly gym membership fees when time in the great outdoors is free?
 Try walking meetings at work!

 Lots of people see time outdoors like dessert: it would be nice but it's not necessary, one should only indulge once the chores are finished and the homework's done.
-Fact is, vitamin "N", for "nature" is essential for human function, reducing obesity, stress, and the incidence of clinical depression.
+Fact is, vitamin "N", for "nature," is essential for human function and reduces obesity, stress, and the incidence of clinical depression.
 Time in nature also improves impulse control and boosts immune function.

 How will you spend time in nature in 2012?